-• If the main power supply is turned off during operation, operation will restart automatically after the power turns back on again.
+- To protect the unit, turn on the main power switch 6 hours before operation. - If the main power supply is turned off during operation, operation will restart automatically after the power turns back on again.

-15.2.2 About cooling, heating, fan only, and automatic operation
+14.2.2 About cooling, heating, fan only, and automatic operation

-The air flow rate may adjust itself depending on the room temperature or the fan may stop immediately.
+• The air flow rate may adjust itself depending on the room temperature or the fan may stop immediately.
 This is not a malfunction.

-15.2.3 About the heating operation
+14.2.3 About the heating operation